 The Civil War that occurred from 1861 through 1865 was fought with brother against brother, friend against friend, and, in some cases, fathers against sons—a horrible war that only happened because men of God on both sides forgot to live up to one of the Commandments of “Thou shalt not kill.”

 Civil wars are the worst kind of wars.
-It’s not like you are fighting an enemy that is trying to take over your country from the outside, but in a civil war it’s trying to take over one’s country from the inside—a battle of, first, consciousness against consciousness.
-The Constitution was written so this kind of thing would not happen.
+It’s not like you are fighting an enemy that is trying to take over your country from the outside, but in a civil war it’s an attempt to take over one’s country from the inside—a battle of consciousness against consciousness.
+The Constitution was written so this kind of thing should not happen.
 The writers were aware of the many revolutions in Europe and knew full well how terrible civil wars are.

 When it boils down to it, can a person—who thinks they know God at any level—kill another brother in the name of God or in the name of “right”?
 The answer is always no within divine law, and those who do such things will be judged by the very God they think they know.